hov1417/picotcpls/README.md

 * Showing the quest for maximum Web performance with QUIC can be matched by TCPLS, or even improved under several metrics.

-/!\ There are many bugs left, and the API may evolve over time
+/!\ There are probably bugs left, and the API may evolve over time.
+Use it for fun and experiments /!\

+/!\ The current implementation is cryptographically unsecure (IV derivation bug remains to be fixed; not a priortiy tho) /!\

 Like picotls, the implementation of picotcpls is licensed under the MIT license.